 Blog Post Leave Your Car Behind: 9 Parks to Explore by Foot, Bicycle, and Boat If you want to spend time off the beaten path, try getting away from the asphalt—literally.
 These 9 national park sites offer slower, quieter, human-paced alternatives to engine-powered excursions.

-Read more about Trivia Challenge: Name This “Crooked River” Park
+Read more about The “Crooked River” That Inspired Earth Day

-Blog Post Trivia Challenge: Name This “Crooked River” Park Q: Decades before this Midwestern site officially became a national park, the severe pollution in its river outraged and embarrassed the country, helping to spur the creation of the Clean Water Act, the Environmental Protection Agency, and Earth Day.
-The park's name—which is also the river’s name—is the Mohawk word meaning "crooked river.”
-Can you guess this national park?
+Blog Post The “Crooked River” That Inspired Earth Day Decades before Cuyahoga Valley officially became a national park, the severe pollution in its namesake river outraged and embarrassed the country, helping to spur the creation of the Clean Water Act, the Environmental Protection Agency, and Earth Day.

 Read more about Alternative Spring Break Brings Passionate Students to Cuyahoga Valley National Park